 By the time Husband’s RFO was finally heard in February, 2015, he and Wife had already entered into a stipulation which took care of the period prior to January 1, 2014.
-Therefore, the trial court was only determining child support for the period commencing January 1, 2014.
+Therefore, the family law court was only determining child support for the period commencing January 1, 2014.

-The trial court agreed that Husband’s income had dropped since May, 2011 but pointed out that in May, 2014, after filing his RFO, Husband joined a new company which paid him approximately $52,000 per month plus a $500,000 signing bonus, which he could keep if he met certain targets over the next two years.
-Therefore, the trial court prorated the $500,000 bonus for the period May, 2014 through May, 2016, which meant that Husband’s total monthly income during that period was approximately $74,000 per month.
-Because that was more than it had been at the time of the March, 2011 Judgment, the trial court found no adverse circumstances warranting a modification for the period after May, 2014.
-The Court did grant a reduction for the period January, 2014 through April, 2014, before Husband began his new job, based on his income of approximately $27,000 per month.
+The divorce court agreed that Husband’s income had dropped since May, 2011 but pointed out that in May, 2014, after filing his RFO, Husband joined a new company which paid him approximately $52,000 per month plus a $500,000 signing bonus, which he could keep if he met certain targets over the next two years.
+Therefore, the divorce court prorated the $500,000 bonus for the period May, 2014 through May, 2016, which meant that Husband’s total monthly income during that period was approximately $74,000 per month.
+Because that was more than it had been at the time of the March, 2011 judgment, the divorce court found no adverse circumstances warranting a modification for the period after May, 2014.
+The divorce court did grant a reduction for the period January, 2014 through April, 2014, before Husband began his new job, based on his income of approximately $27,000 per month.
 (The opinion does not state whether the reduction for that period was to guideline or something else.)

 Husband appealed.
 He argued: